 Note: the example below demonstrates using an activation code to activate the license of your recent PyCharm installation.
 However, if you have a current and validated JetBrains account, I recommend using your login credentials to activate the installation.
 Simply select "JetBrains Account", supply your credentials, and Pycharm will be activated.

 If you encounter difficulties using login credentials to activate the installation or if you prefer to use an Activation Code to activate, follow the next steps.
 On the JetBrains site, navigate to your Licenses page and click 'Download activation code'.
 The activation code is a very long code that looks like a private encryption key.
 It will be downloaded to a .txt file.
 Open that .txt file and Ctrl-a to select all then Ctrl-c to copy.

 Ctrl-v to paste the activation code in the textarea.
 Instead of the Activation code, I recommend first attempting the simpler JetBrains Acccount path.
 Select JetBrains Acccount and that should confirm your license status.
 Select OK.

 I like the Darcula theme so I make the selections as shown.
 Note that the settings can be changed later.

-For the theme can to take effect, select Restart Now when prompted.
+For the theme to take effect, select Restart Now when prompted.

 Create our First PyCharm Project